-Tidal ETF Services LLC ("Tidal" or the "Administrator"), an affiliate of the Adviser, serves as the Funds' administrator.
-Tidal is located at 234 West Florida Street, Suite 203, Milwaukee, Wisconsin 53204.
-Pursuant to a Fund Administration Servicing Agreement between the Trust and Tidal, Tidal provides the Trust with, or arranges for, administrative, compliance, and management services (other than investment advisory services) to be provided to the Trust and the Board.
-Pursuant to the Fund Administration Servicing Agreement, officers or employees of Tidal serve as the Trust's principal executive officer, principal financial officer, and chief compliance officer, Tidal coordinates the payment of Fund-related expenses, and Tidal manages the Trust's relationships with its various service providers.
-As compensation for the services it provides, Tidal receives a fee based on each Fund's average daily net assets, subject to a minimum annual fee.
-Tidal also is entitled to certain out-of-pocket expenses for the services mentioned above.
+Tidal ETF Services LLC (the "Administrator"), an affiliate of the Adviser, serves as the Fund's administrator.
+The Administrator is located at 234 West Florida Street, Suite 203, Milwaukee, Wisconsin 53204.
+Pursuant to a Fund Administration Servicing Agreement between the Trust and the Administrator, the Administrator provides the Trust with, or arranges for, administrative, compliance, and management services (other than investment advisory services) to be provided to the Trust and the Board.
+Pursuant to the Fund Administration Servicing Agreement, officers or employees of the Administrator serve as the Trust's principal executive officer, principal financial officer, and chief compliance officer, the Administrator coordinates the payment of Fund-related expenses, and the Administrator manages the Trust's relationships with its various service providers.
+As compensation for the services it provides, the Administrator receives a fee based on the Fund's average daily net assets, subject to a minimum annual fee.
+The Administrator also is entitled to certain out-of-pocket expenses for the services mentioned above.

-The Funds are new, and Tidal has not received any fees for administrative services to the Funds as of the date of this SAI.
+The Fund is new, and Tidal has not received any fees for administrative services to the Fund as of the date of this SAI.